Wong says Australia has 'lot to learn' from NZ on indigenous issues

 Australia Foreign Minister Penny Wong says her country has "a lot to learn" from Aotearoa-New Zealand in developing an indigenous foreign policy.

-Wong and Foreign Minister Nanaia Mahuta met at Parliament in Wellington today for their first official bilateral talks since Anthony Albanese's Labor Government took power in May.
+Wong and Foreign Minister Nanaia Mahuta met at Parliament in Wellington today for their first official bilateral talks since Anthony Albanese's Labor Government took power last month.

-Wong's visit comes amid a whirlwind start to her job, having now visited five countries across the Pacific in just over three weeks amid rising geopolitical tensions in the region as China pushes for a series of security deals.
+Wong has now visited five countries across the Pacific in just over three weeks amid rising geopolitical tensions in the region as China pushes for a series of security deals.

 She will travel to the Solomon Islands tomorrow.

-The pair spoke at length in a private meeting, where they covered climate change, issues in the Pacific, Russia's war on Ukraine, the upcoming Pacific Islands forum in July and working together on indigenous-based foreign policy.
+The pair spoke at length in a private meeting, where they covered climate change, issues in the Pacific, Russia's war on Ukraine, next month's Pacific Islands forum and working together on indigenous-based foreign policy.

 Wong began her visit to Parliament with a pōwhiri ceremonial welcome, led by mana whenua Te Āti Awa.

-Mana whenua and Mahuta's side sang the waiata Purea Nei, before Wong and her Australia delegation responded with E Toru Ngā Mea.
+Mana whenua and Mahuta's side sang Purea Nei, before Wong and her Australia delegation responded with E Toru Ngā Mea.

 Wong said the experience was "very moving".